Mieszko I: Marriages and issue

-Świętosława/Sigrid the Haughty (b.
-968/72 – d. ca. 1016), married first to Eric the Victorious, King of Sweden and later to Sweyn Forkbeard, King of Denmark.
-From her second marriage, she probably was the mother of Cnut the Great, King of Denmark, Norway and England.
-Some researchers, comparing Scandinavian, Polish and German sources state it was Gunhild of Wenden who was the daughter of Mieszko I and Oda (not Dobrawa) and who became wife of Sweyn Forkbeard, king of Denmark, England, and parts of Norway, mother of Cnut the Great, king of Denmark, England, Norway and parts of Sweden (the Anglo-Scandinavian or North Sea Empire), as well as Harald II and Świętosława.
-She was also the grandmother of Gunhild, the wife of Henry III, Holy Roman Emperor.

 According to one hypothesis there was another daughter of Mieszko, married to a Pomeranian Slavic prince; she could be a daughter of Dobrawa or of one of the previous pagan wives.
 According to one theory, this unnamed daughter of Mieszko I and her Pomeranian husband were the parents of Zemuzil, Duke of Pomerania.
 Also, a theory exists (apparently based on Thietmar and supported by Oswald Balzer in 1895) that Vladivoj, who ruled as Duke of Bohemia in 1002–1003, was a son of Mieszko and Dobrawa.
 Although most modern historians reject this claim, Bohemian historiography supported the Piast parentage of Vladivoj.

 In 978/79, Mieszko married Oda of Haldensleben (b.
 955/60 – d.
 1023), daughter of Dietrich of Haldensleben, Margrave of the Northern March.
-She was abducted by her future husband from the monastery of Kalbe.
+She was taken by her future husband from the monastery of Kalbe.
 They had three sons: